cevataykans/test/README.md

 - Linux machines with ARM architecture.
   - QEMU emulation may be too inefficient depending on hardware.

 Windows machines can efficiently run the dedicated server without the workarounds here.
-Please refer to the developer supported [hosting guide](https://github.com/DFJacob/AbioticFactorDedicatedServer/wiki).
+Please refer to the [hosting guide](https://github.com/DFJacob/AbioticFactorDedicatedServer/wiki).

 ## Requirements (MacOS)